skuchhadiya/CoffeeBeansDemo/Docs/How To Run Project.md

 	"CronExpressionForScheduleBOTD": "*/2 * * * *"

-For information about how set crone expression please visit https://crontab.guru/
+For information about how to set crone expression please visit https://crontab.guru/

-Run the Api project
+Run the api project

 	In Swagger Excute SeedDataInTheDatabase API